Flicker3/Flicker3/README.md

 ### other

-⚡ Fun fact: [I am being tormented by strange demands 😭]
+⚡ Fun fact: I plan to learn algorithms and have already learned the sum of two numbers